-Read on to learn more and manage your expectations or take steps, including:
+Those who file a paper return, however, will likely have a longer wait.
+Read on to learn more and manage your expectations, including:

-• How long does it take to get a federal tax refund?
+• How long does it take to get my federal tax refund?

 • When will I get my tax refund?

-• What impacts the time it takes to get a tax refund?
+• What affects the time it takes to get a tax refund?

-• How can I check on where my tax refund is?
+• How can you check on where your tax refund is?

-For those who are curious about when exactly a refund should arrive, consider this information:
+For those who are curious about when exactly a refund should arrive for the tax year 2023 (filing began on January 29, 2024), consider this information:

 Federal Tax Refunds